Club History

 The club has always striven to pass its values to the next generation.
 Training youth to wisely manage natural resources and become responsible citizens is central to its mission.
 Young people have assimilated these values through learning gun safety and hunting skills in youth hunts and shoots.
 These efforts culminated in 2000 with the creation of Centerburg Youth Shooting Sports, Inc (CYSS).
 Since its creation, CYSS has introduced more than 1000 youth so the shooting sports.
 In addition, many of these young people compete in state and national competitions, bringing national recognition to the Centerburg Community.
 A sister organization, Buckeye International Junior Shooting Sports, Inc (Buckeye) was formed to foster youth in international competition.
 Since its foundation, several local youths have earned positions on prestigious national shooting teams and shot for the USA and Germany, Cypress, and Sylvania.
 In 2008, Buckeye partnered with Cardinal Center Campground in Marengo to build and International Bunker.
 Youth from around the Midwest train on this $100,000 facility.

 Through the years the club has not only worked hard to meet its conservation and outdoor heritage goals, it has worked with like-minded organizations to help achieve their goals.
-In addition to those previously mentioned, the following are but a few of the organizations that use the clubs facilities: American Legion Post 460, Boy Scout Troop 382, Ohio Valley Muzzle Loading Gun Club, Local police, Sheriff s Departments, and the Highway Patrol, FFA, National Wild Turkey Federation, Step outside, Woman in the Outdoors, and church groups.
+In addition to those previously mentioned, the following are but a few of the organizations that use the club's facilities: Boy Scout Troop 382, Ohio Valley Muzzle Loading Gun Club, local police and Sheriff s departments.